 There are different types of animal abuse, simply depriving your pet of sufficient shelter, food, water or medical treatment is Illegal!
 These are forms of neglect, which could eventually lead to the pet owner's arrest.
 There are many forms of animal abuse and not all are easy to detect.
 How about the dog, which is being left out all day in the cold, New England weather?
 Not all animals are able to live out doors and chances are there is an animal being abused which lives close to you.

 If I suspect that someone is abusing their pet, whom should I tell and can I remain anonymous?

 Many animals continue to be abused each year because witnesses are afraid to come forward.
 Anytime you or someone you know suspects animal abuse, all you have to do is call the Animal Control Officer at (603) 610-7441.
 Please leave a detailed description of abuse and the location of the animal.
 If you would like to leave your name and address that would be extremely helpful but you are not obligated to do so.

 Is it illegal for someone to leave the scene, without reporting to a Law Enforcement Agency that they have hit a domestic dog?

 Yes, this is a misdemeanor and the person responsible could be arrested.
-In the City of Portsmouth, It is also a violation to leave the scene of a domestic cat without reporting the incident to a Law Enforcement Agency.
+In the City of Portsmouth, it is also a violation to leave the scene after someone has hit a domestic cat without reporting the incident to a Law Enforcement Agency.

 Are there other organizations in the area that can assist me with animal related matters?